successPhil/django-graphql/backend/README.md

 You do not need to necessarily use Docker, but if you insist on not using it, you need to make sure that you have a postgres database locally that you can run.

-Here is a example `docker-compose.yml` that you can use to create a postgres DB in a container
+- Here is a example `docker-compose.yml` that you can use to create a postgres DB in a container:

 ```
 version: '3'